jeffvance/openshift-ceph-ex/mysql_ceph_pvc/README.md

 PVs are typically created by an OSE administrator, whereas PVCs will typically be created and requested by non-admins.
 The example here creates both the PV and claim separate from the pod.
 There is also a [template](../mysql_ceph_template) example which defines the PVC in the same file used to define the pod.

 ### Creating the PV and PVC:
 *oc create -f* is used to create almost all OSE objects and is used here to create the ceph PV and PVC.
+But, before we can create this pod we need to [set the selinux context (#security)](../MYSQL.md) for the /opt/mysql directory on each schedulable OSE-node.

 ```
 $ oc create -f ceph-pv.yaml